+• Admission Requirements:

-Undergraduate degree from an accredited college or university Competitive GPA Competitive scores on the Graduate Record Examination- For test waiver information please visit www.tcnj.edu/~graduate/application.html Valid provisional or standard New Jersey or equivalent out-of-state instructional or educational services certificate.
+Undergraduate degree from an accredited college or university Competitive GPA Competitive scores on the Graduate Record Examination- For test waiver information, please visit www.tcnj.edu/~graduate/application.html.

+Valid provisional or standard New Jersey or equivalent out-of-state instructional or educational services certificate.
 Applicants typically provide documentation evidencing completion of at least three years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate.
-Evidence of leadership ability and experience A personal interview with selected faculty members Other factors, including strength of letters of recommendation, motivation and readiness to pursue graduate study, and equity considerations (individuals who will increase the diversity of the graduate students in the program are especially encouraged to apply) 9 cr.

-Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate (NJAC 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office Traditional Masters Degree Strand (EDAD_MED01) (Students enter as individual at their own pace) Program Requirements:

-Research: 3 cr.
-EDFN 508/Introduction to Research Foundations and Multicultural Education: 3 cr.
-EDFN 520/Social Problems and Education $\bigcirc R$ EDFN 521/Cultural Foundations of Education Specialization: EDAD 525/Introduction to Educational Administration †SUPV 520/Staff Supervision †EDAD 617/Advanced School Leadership: Supervision/Admin EDAD 530/Group Dynamics for Educational Leaders EDAD 572/School Law EDAD 540/School Finance Curriculum: †CURR 514/Curriculum Theory and Practice †CURR 555 or †ELEM555/Advanced Study of Curriculum Development for Children and Adolescence Internship: 6 cr.
+Evidence of leadership ability and experience A personal interview with selected faculty members Other factors, including strength of letters of recommendation, motivation and readiness to pursue graduate study, and equity considerations (individuals who will increase the diversity of the graduate students in the program are especially encouraged to apply) Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate (NJAC 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office Traditional Masters Degree Strand (EDAD\MED01)\ (Students enter as individual at their own pace) Program Requirements: 36 credits Required Courses: Research 1: 3 cr.
+EDFN 508/Introduction to Research Foundat 3 cr.
+EDFN 520/Social Problems and Education OR EDFN 521/Cultural Foundations of Education Specialization:EDAD 525/Introduction to Educational Administration EDAD 525/ Introduction to Educational Administ †SUPV 520/Staff Supervision $\slash\!$ EDAD $\,$ 617/Advanced School Leadership: Supervision/Admin EDAD 530/Group Dynamics for Educational Leaders EDAD 572/School Law EDAD 540/School Finance Curriculum: 6 cr.

+†CURR 514/Curriculum Theory and Practice

+†CURR 555 or †ELEM555/Advanced Study of Curriculum

+Development for Children and Adolescence

+Internship: 6 cr.